ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-03-29-multivariate_linear_regression.md

 So this time I'm going to implement a vectorised gradient descent for multivariate linear regression, but also using feature scaling.
-I'm using teh dataset provided in the machine learning course, which describes the cost of houses based on two parameters: the size in square feet, and the number of rooms, and giving prices in dollars.
+I'm using the dataset provided in the machine learning course, which describes the cost of houses based on two parameters: the size in square feet, and the number of rooms, and giving prices in dollars.